imagej/imagej.github.io/pages/Integral_Image_Filters.md

 {% endcapture %}

-{% include cite-journal content=includecontent %} </ref>.
-In Fiji, we
-currently use Integral Images for a number of basic statistic block filters.
+{% include cite content=includecontent %} </ref>.
+In Fiji, we currently use Integral Images for a number of basic statistic block filters.

 ## Basic Block Statistics with Integral Images (Summed-Area Tables)